Cold War-era missile silo transformed into Airbnb - NewsBreak

 More shocking, there were once 12 of these missile silos surrounding Roswell where Walker Air Force Base once stood.
 Each silo cost $22 million to build, and there were 72 constructed for the project throughout the whole U.S.

 “It held an intercontinental ballistic missile with a 4-megaton warhead on her,” said Gary Baker, the current owner of two missile silos in Roswell.
-“It took barely two and half years to build them and two years to operate them.”‘I would have screamed’: Airbnb guest’s window opened directly into NYC restaurant, viral video shows
+“It took barely two and half years to build them and two years to operate them.”Nurses feel burnout, brace for surge in omicron cases

 Purchasing two of the silos 25 years ago for $55,000 a pop, Baker turned one of them into his home.
 The other is still under renovation.